tdmore-dev/tdmore/docs/book/05-API.md

 ## 1    0 224.7086 24    7
 ```

-A daily dose of 225mg is recommended for this specific subject.
+A daily dose of 225mg is recommended for this specific virtual subject.

 **Example 2**: Reach the population trough concentration (second solution)